 These days many of our customers choose to design their own artwork.
-However, in case you don't have a marketing team at your disposal, or a degree in graphics design, let us guide you through the process.
-We have an in-house graphic artist who can help craft your ad if you're struggling for ideas.
-This helping hand is affordably priced with short term contracts, and free of charge with long term ones.
+However, in case you don't have a marketing team at your disposal, we can guide you through the process.
+We have an in-house graphic designer who can help craft your ad if you're struggling for ideas.
+Best of all, the design work is free of charge.

-However, if you're interested in proceeding on your own, we've included some sample billboard designs, as well as some tricks of the trade to help keep you on the path to success.
-Call or email for a spec sheet.
+If you're interested in proceeding on your own, we've included some sample billboard designs, as well as some tricks of the trade to help keep you on the path to success.
+Call or email for a design spec sheet.

 TIPS & TRICKS

-LESS IS MORE: One simple fact...uncluttered billboards usually achieve greater success.
+LESS IS MORE: One simple fact...uncluttered billboards typically achieve greater success.
 Ideally, your billboard design should consist of just 3 main components:

 1.)
 A compelling image/logo

 2.)
 A unique, emotionally charged headline

 3.)
 Your name/contact info

 Bear in mind that customers are driving by, often at high speeds.
 They usually have 5-10 seconds to notice, become engaged by, and process your message.
 Don’t make it more difficult by cluttering your design with too many distractions.